patperry/old-r-frame/README.md

 allowing multi-component keys of any atomic type.

-**Note:** This package is currently experimental and its API is unstable.
-If certain operations do not behave as you expect or if you have suggestions for improvement, please [file an issue][issues].
+**Note:** *This package is currently experimental and its API is unstable.
+The implementation is incomplete and slow.
+If this doesn't scare you away and you use the package, please help to improve the package by reporting back if you find that certain operations do not behave as you expect or if you have other suggestions for improvement by [filing an issue][issues].*

 Installation